MBalszun/mart-common/README.md

 ### `im_zstr`

 Same as `im_str`, but guaranteed to be zero terminated and hence provides `.c_str()` member.
 This is e.g. the result from `concat`.
-When created from a `im_str` via object `create_zstr()`, the member function first checks if the string data is already zero terminated, in which case it just bumps the ref-count and the created `im_zstr` object shares the original data.
+When created from a `im_str` via `create_zstr()`, the member function first checks if the string data is already zero terminated, in which case it just bumps the ref-count and the created `im_zstr` object shares the original data.
 Otherwise creates a copy of the data on the heap.

 ### `concat`